 Although the term “financials” is often used when describing ERP software, financials and ERP are not the same thing.
 Financials refers to a subset of modules within ERP.

-While financials handles one area of the business, ERP encompasses a wide range of business processes—including financials.
-ERP software can include capabilities for procurement, supply chain management, inventory, manufacturing, maintenance, order management, project management, logistics, product lifecycle management, risk management, enterprise performance management (EPM), human resources/human capital management.
+While financials handle one area of the business, ERP encompasses a wide range of business processes—including financials.
+ERP software can include capabilities for procurement, supply chain management, inventory, manufacturing, maintenance, order management, project management, logistics, product lifecycle management, risk management, enterprise performance management (EPM), and human resources/human capital management.

 ERP fundamentals